f1ren/elasticsearch-open-distro-docker/README.md

 # What is it?
 Elasticsearch and Kibana - Probably the cheapest secured production grade cloud setup
 ## More details
+* Contains users, groupd and role based access management
 * Uses [Open Distro for Elasticsearch](https://opendistro.github.io/for-elasticsearch/)
-* Role based access management
 * Production ready

 # Setup